steveshogren/hugo-blog/content/post/cljs-angular2.md

 +++
 title = "Using Angular2 in ClojureScript"
 date = "2016-04-11"
-Categories = ["technical skills","clojure", "clojurescript"]
+Categories = ["technical skills","clojure", "clojurescript", "angular"]
 +++

 Getting ClojureScript to run Angular2 is not very difficult.
 Here is a sample